mducbg2000/crepe-dao/README.md

 # Crepe Dao
 https://crepe-dao.vercel.app/

-⚠️ This is a DApp deployed on testnet for demo purpose
+⚠️ This is a DApp for demo purpose

+The smart contract deployed on Tezos Ghostnet at the address [KT1L7VM7Kxr4tH2b7kX1et9e55zEgXKz8nEY](https://ghostnet.tzkt.io/KT1L7VM7Kxr4tH2b7kX1et9e55zEgXKz8nEY)

 ## How to use
-There are some Private Key can be use in testnet:
+There are some Private Key can be used in testnet for logging into DApp:
-- tz1VSUr8wwNhLAzempoch5d6hLRiTh8Cjcjb
+- edsk3QoqBuvdamxouPhin7swCvkQNgq4jP5KZPbwWNnwdZpSpJiEbq
-- tz1aSkwEot3L2kmUvcoxzjMomb9mvBNuzFK6
+- edsk3RFfvaFaxbHx8BMtEW1rKQcPtDML3LXjNqMNLCzC3wLC1bWbAt
-- tz1aGDrJ58LbcnD47CkwSk3myfTxJxipYJyk
+- edskS8eMgJopZofUWiuzRTrQJPGRoR3mcYEhhp2BTpR91ZMjmvHMEdfoPFfGaiXSV9M1NG21r4zQcz5QYPY1BtqigMSrd8eVUv
-- tz1KqTpEZ7Yob7QbPE4Hy4Wo8fHG8LhKxZSx
+- edsk3gUfUPyBSfrS9CCgmCiQsTCHGkviBDusMxDJstFtojtc1zcpsh
-- tz1gjaF81ZRRvdzjobyfVNsAeSC6PScjfQwN
+- edsk39qAm1fiMjgmPkw1EgQYkMzkJezLNewd7PLNHTkr6w9XA2zdfo
-- tz1faswCTDciRzE4oJ9jn2Vm2dvjeyA9fUzU
+- edsk4ArLQgBTLWG5FJmnGnT689VKoqhXwmDPBuGx3z4cvwU9MmrPZZ
-- tz1b7tUupMgCNw2cCLpKTkSD1NZzB5TkP2sv
+- edsk2uqQB9AY4FvioK2YMdfmyMrer5R8mGFyuaLLFfSRo8EoyNdht3
-- tz1ddb9NMYHZi5UzPdzTZMYQQZoMub195zgv
+- edsk4QLrcijEffxV31gGdN2HU7UpyJjA8drFoNcmnB28n89YjPNRFm

-For CSV Dataset required in some features of the app, you can use file in [models/data/pokemon](https://github.com/mducbg2000/crepe-dao/tree/main/models/data/pokemon), or csv file has format like those.
+For the CSV Dataset required in some features of the app, you can use a file in [models/data/pokemon](https://github.com/mducbg2000/crepe-dao/tree/main/models/data/pokemon), or a CSV file has a format like those.

-## How to run app locally:
+## How to run the app locally:
 ### Requirement:
 - NodeJS
 - PNPM